Sustainability Impact Score

 The triple bottomline is a way to think about a business’ impact on society and the environment.
 Zenbird Life, and indeed, its parent company, Harch Inc’s, triple bottomline is the 3Ps: Planet, People and Prosperity.

-The SOC and ENV measurements are inspired from this triple bottomline, that a business should not latch itself to profit.
+The SOCIETY and ENVIRONMENT measurements are inspired from this triple bottomline, that a business should not latch itself to profit.
 Instead, a business should benefit the well-being of society (People) and avoid harming the environment (Planet), while flourishing together with all involved with the business (Prosperity).

 Based on the circular economy